AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_TripleFlame.rst

 This document provides step by step instructions to properly set-up the domain and boundary conditions, construct an initial solution, and provides guidance on how to monitor and influence the initial transient to reach a final steady-state solution.
-In a final Section, post-processing tools available in `PeleAnalysis` are used to extract information about the triple flame.

 ..  _sec:TUTO_TF::PrepStep: